SENSAAS/sensaas/docs/index.rst

 	python meta-sensaas.py molecules-target.sdf molecules-source.sdf -s mean

 here the mean of the score of the target and of the aligned source will be used to rank solutions and to fill matrix-sensaas.txt.
-This option is interesting to favor solutions that have the same size of the Target.
+This option is interesting to favor source molecules that have the same size of the Target.

 c)::